 During the 1930's, the Nazi party

-in Germany adopted the symbol, distorted it, and called it a swastika; this was
+in Germany adopted the symbol, rotated and distorted it, and called it a swastika; this was

 The srivatsa is

 ||two red/black Yin-Yang symbols.

 It is viewed as a miniature model of the universe.
 Some advanced practitioners claim to see

 the symbol revolving.
 According to the http://www.mindspring.com/ website:

 automatically absorb energy from the universe.
 While rotating counter clockwise, it can give